man-on-box/litepage/README.md

 #### Options

 - `WithDistDir` - Specify a custom dist directory to be used, that is created/written to when building the static site.
 Default value is `dist`.
+- `WithBasePath` - Specify the base path of your site, if it is not the root of the domain (for example, if deploying to GitHub Pages).
+If set, all static assets and links should add the base as a prefix.
 - `WithPublicDir` - Specify a custom public directory to be used, that is read to retrieve static assets when building or serving the static site.
 Default value is `public`.
 - `WithoutSitemap` - Do not create a sitemap of your site.
 By default a `sitemap.xml` is created mapping all pages of the static site.
 Disable this if you do not want this, or if you want to create your own sitemap.